Things to Know about Hunting Birds in Michigan

 What makes Michigan a great hunting ground?

 Being so well-endowed by nature, it’s no wonder that Michigan has an abundance of wildlife.
-The state is especially rich in game birds that bird hunters prize, including pheasants, grouse, quails, pigeons, and doves.
-To make things easy, bird hunting farms breed these birds and release them into the wild just before hunting begins.
+The state is especially rich in game birds that bird hunters prize, including pheasants, grouse, woodcock, and turkey.

 What birds can you expect to hunt?